 - If you realize some discharge, consult your doctor to have it evaluated.
 Chances are that it could be an infection that can be treated quickly.

 And there you have it!
 If you have been dealing with a smelly belly button, just know you are not alone.
-There are many people who have this problem and are always asking questions on why it occurs and what they can do about it.
+There are many people who have this problem and are always asking questions about why it occurs and what they can do about it.

 These are some of the reasons for a smelly belly button, and some actionable tips to make the smell go away.
-As a general rule of thumb, maintain good hygiene and treat infections on time.
+As a general rule of thumb, maintain good hygiene, and treat infections on time.
 It will be a thing of the past in a matter of days.

 Go ahead and share this article to help someone who would need it.
-Comment in the comment box and tell me what you think or your experience.